Prezero

 PreZero Stiftung & Co.
-KG (written as PreZero; formerly GreenCycle Stiftung & Co.
-KG, previously GreenCycle Holding GmbH & Co.
-KG), headquartered in Neckarsulm, is a German environmental services provider active in waste management in the areas of dual systems, disposal, recycling, packaging and recovery.
+KG (written as PreZero) is a German environmental services provider active in waste management in the areas of dual systems, disposal, recycling, packaging and recovery.
+Previously, it was known as GreenCycle Stiftung & Co.
+KG and GreenCycle Holding GmbH & Co.
+KG).

-The company is part of the Schwarz Group, which also includes Kaufland, Lidl, Schwarz Produktion and Schwarz Digits.
+Based in Neckarsulm, the company is part of the Schwarz Group, which also includes Kaufland, Lidl, Schwarz Produktion and Schwarz Digits.
 PreZero has more than 460 locations in Germany, Belgium, Italy, Luxembourg, the Netherlands, Austria, Poland, Portugal and Spain.

 History

 The origins

 Founded in 2009, GreenCycle was originally responsible for waste disposal and recycling management within the Schwarz Group.
 Later GreenCycle began offering its expertise in waste disposal and recycling to external customers outside the Schwarz Group as a consultant.

 Entry into the operational waste disposal business

 In 2018, GreenCycle made its first acquisition in the operational waste disposal market with the US company RMG Recycling.
 This was followed in the same year by the acquisition of Tönsmeier, at that time Germany's fifth-largest waste disposal service provider.
 Tönsmeier was founded in 1927, introduced dust-free waste collection in 1958, expanded into the new federal states in the 1990s and opened a branch in Poland in 1996.
 Since the beginning of 2019, the Tönsmeier locations in Germany and Poland have been operating under the 'PreZero' brand.